alexpolt/alexpolt.github.io/src/rven.md

   Took a break from active career to try to develop personal projects.
 Tried to develop a CMS (Content Management System) and launch a news web site, took part-time gigs, later developed a Java app for Google Play Store (Color Throne).

-  Used that time to boost my C++ skills, got a deep understanding of new features in C++11.
-  Also read a lot about computer graphics algorithms and rendering techniques, wrote a couple programs, came up with a new anti-aliasing algorithm (*DFAA*).
-Got a good idea of lock-free programming and came up with a new lock-free data structure *atomic\_data*.
+Also during that time started writing my graphics engine, created a lock-free data structure, made a number of WebGL demos.

 ###Education